 Before coming to Yale, He received his bachelor’s degree in the Computer Science Department at Zhejiang University.

 Jarred Parr is a PhD student in Computer Science.
 His research is currently focused on physics-based animation, anti-racist graphics research, and deformable solids.

 Jarred obtained his B.S. in Computer Science with a Minor in Mathematics from Grand Valley State University in 2019.

 Sherry is a first-year PhD student in computer science.
 Her interests include interactive 3D sketching, augmented reality (AR), and 3D modeling.

 Prior to Yale, she received her B.S. in Computer Engineering from Columbia University in 2017.

-Before coming to Yale, he received B.E. from Dept. of Electrical Engineering, Tsinghua University in 2015.
+Before coming to Yale, she received her B.S. in mathematics and physics from the physics department, Tsinghua University in 2021.

 Zhaoyang is a Ph.D. student at Yale Graphics Group, starting from 2022.
 His research interests lie in 2D and 3D digital content creation based on imaging, modeling and the interactions in-between.